aleksander-vedvik/Master/notes/solution.md

   - Use the same ID for broadcast messages?
     - How to distinguish chained methods?
 E.g. pBFT: PrePrepare -> Prepare -> Commit
   - How to check who the message was received from?
 Uses peer.GetAddr from context.
 IP changes constantly.
+- It is necessary to distinguish between requests sent by a server and a client.

 ### Optimalization